The Illinois Department of

 interesting auto insurance bill was signed last week.
 According to the Herald-Review.com,

-Governor Quinn did sign a bill that allows drivers to show proof of insurance
+Governor Quinn did sign a bill that allows drivers to show proof of auto insurance

 electronically from their phone.
 Country